Pastoral Counselor ordained Elder/Minister Ambassador at Alpha 7 Ministries M.A.Christian Clinical Counseling &Certified in CreationTherapy

 What must I do?

 Must my Mother come live with me?
 The doctors are now giving up on her she is now in her late eighties.
 I can remember how impressed they were with her intelligence she could sail through all of their mental alert tests.
 She would tell them her name the date and current news.
-How many children she had and where she was; then names all the presidents of the United States.
+How many children she had and where she was; then names of all the presidents of the United States.
 But now gradually the signs of Alzheimer’s had begun to replace her many cherished memories.
 The Doctors now recommended that she be placed in a home.
+But I always remembered that she did not want to leave her home.
 My live in brother now getting more and more frustrated.
 Which was really his warranted fears seeing our Mom gradually disappearing.
 The visits now fewer by her many friends.
 She can no longer attend her much loved worship services.

 She no longer enjoyed the walks around the block as I pushed her in her wheelchair.
 So she stayed inside more and more gradually cocooning in her much loved abode.
 All besides her family who knew her were able to somewhat remember her as she was.
 Although there were a few who could see that this once articulate poised woman was beginning to wear like a fine fabric.
 Her appetite had begun to diminish significantly as well.
 I got her a nifty bed table to straddle her lap.
 We would prop her up with pillows on each side.
 There were times when she just wouldn’t eat without assistance.
 How ironic after all those years of serving others.
 So it became a challenge to see what would suit her palette.
 Well we all will just have to gently help her.
 Yes again the Dr.’s have now given up hope.
 But yet Mom is still holding on.
 This is why I said she had really begun to say her slow goodbye.
 Whenever she was ready she already knew that the Lord would receive her.